HairySpoon/htlfc/docs/INSTALL.md

 ## PIP Method
 Use this method to install HTLFC into your operating system.
 Pip will also install the entry points `htlfc` and `htlfc-b` in your executable path.

+### Prerequisite
 Ensure that `pip3` version 18.1 or later is installed:

     $ pip3 -V

-With super user privileges, `pip3` will install to a system directory.
+With administrator (super user) privileges, `pip3` will install to a system directory.
 If without, then to the user's home directory, for example `~/.local/bin`

 ### From Local Repository
 If you followed the manual method above, HTLFC can be installed from the working directory (not `src`) as follows: